 Also, their term life plan has underwriting, so your health history determines your eligibility (there is no guaranteed acceptance term life).

-Per their website, they claim $8,000 in coverage will cost $17-$252 per month.
-Your exact rate depends on your age, health, and the amount of coverage you buy.
+Per their website, $8,000 in coverage will cost $17-$252 per month.
+Your exact rate depends on your age, health, if you’re a non-smoker, and the amount of coverage you buy.

-Below is a table taken from their website that shows how much Open Care burial insurance plans cost.
+Below is a table taken from their website that shows the monthly cost of an $8,000 Open Care burial insurance policy.

 Health issues such as COPD, diabetes, or other chronic conditions will likely make you ineligible for these prices.